HexadigmSystems/FunctionTraits/README.md

 5. `cv-qualifiers` - Whether a non-static member function is declared with the "const" and/or "volatile" cv-qualifiers
 6. `ref-qualifiers` - Whether a non-static member function is declared with the "&" or "&&" ref-qualifier
 7. `noexcept` - Whether a function is declared with "noexcept"
 8. `Calling convention` - The function's calling convention ("cdecl", "stdcall", etc.).
-As previously mentioned, all other implementations I've seen can detect functions with the default calling convention only (usually "cdecl" or possibly "thiscall" for non-static member functions depending on the platform).
-Only "callable_traits" from Boost supports calling conventions as previously noted, but again, its support is limited, unofficial, not on by default, and its use is discouraged by the author's internal comments (see [Why choose this library](#whychoosethislibrary)).
+As briefly described previously, all other implementations I'm aware of can detect functions with the default calling convention only (usually "cdecl" or possibly "thiscall" for non-static member functions depending on the platform).
+Only "callable_traits" from Boost was partially designed to handle calling conventions but for the Microsoft C++ compiler only, though again, it's officially unavailable (the documentation makes this clear and doesn't even describe how to turn it on), its support is limited even if it is turned on (by intrepid developers who wish to inspect the code - it won't handle certain syntax, it won't compile for 64 bit builds, etc.), and its use is discouraged by the author's own internal comments (see [Why choose this library](#whychoosethislibrary)).
 Note that calling conventions aren't addressed in the C++ standard itself and are platform specific.
 As a result, there are numerous calling conventions in the wild that are specific to one platform only and it's therefore inherently difficult for any function traits library to support them all.
-For now "FunctionTraits" currently supports the most mainstream calling conventions which will usually meet the needs of most users ("cdecl", "stdcall", "fastcall", "vectorcall", though GCC itself doesn't support "vectorcall", "thiscall", and on Intel platforms only, "regcall").
+For now "FunctionTraits" currently supports the most mainstream calling conventions which will usually meet the needs of most users ("cdecl", "stdcall", "fastcall", "vectorcall", though GCC itself doesn't support "vectorcall", "thiscall", and on Clang and Intel platforms only, "regcall").
 9. `class/struct type` - The class/struct associated with a non-static member function (including functors), and/or its name as a WYSIWYG string (std::basic_string_view)
 10. `Function's classification` - Whether the function is a free function (which for our purposes includes static member functions), a non-static member function, or a functor